Tell It to the Frogs: Title reference

 The title reference echoes Lori's angry statement to Shane, "You can tell that to the frogs", made when she is uninterested in what he has to say.
 Daryl feels the same way when Rick, T-Dog, and others explain why Daryl's brother, Merle, was left handcuffed on the roof of the Atlanta department store.

 Production

 This episode marks the first appearance of several notable characters in the television series and from the graphic novels.
-This includes the abusive misogynist Ed Peletier, played by Adam Minarovich, the meek housewife, Carol Peletier, played by Melissa McBride, and her daughter, Sophia, played by Madison Lintz.
+This includes the abusive and misogynist husband, Ed Peletier, played by Adam Minarovich, the meek and abused housewife, Carol Peletier, played by Melissa McBride, and her daughter, Sophia, played by Madison Lintz.
 Sophia Peletier first appeared in the "Days Gone Bye" volume in 2003.
 Maddie Lomax and Noah Lomax played Eliza and Louis Morales, respectively.
 They are Miranda Morales' children, played by Viviana Chavez.
 Nilsa Castro played a CDC Lab Technician.
 It also marks the appearance of a prominent character exclusive to the television series, Daryl Dixon, played by Norman Reedus, an expert huntsman and tracker, who would become a long running character due to popularity.